-2090 Director, the EEO Officer, a Committee on Professional Conduct or any law enforcement 2091 agency; and 2092 5. the agreement is approved in writing by Counsel, the Director and the EEO Officer.
-2093 (d) In the case of an agreement to settle any legal claim or potential legal claim of sexual 2094 harassment pursuant to this Rule by a member, the Speaker and Minority Leader shall appoint a 2095 Special Committee on Professional Conduct pursuant to Rule 96 to determine if the member 2096 shall be required to personally reimburse the House for all or part of the settlement amount.
-2097 Upon a determination by the Special Committee that the member shall be required to personally 2098 reimburse the House for all or part of the settlement amount, it shall determine the amount to be 2099 reimbursed and immediately notify the member of that amount 2100 (e) Upon request of the party described in paragraph numbered 1 above or the complainant, 2101 Counsel shall waive any non-disclosure or non-disparagement provision of any agreement 2102 executed prior to the effective date of this Rule by the House and any current or former member, 2103 officer or employee, to allow said current or former member, officer or employee to report or 2104 discuss a claim of sexual harassment or retaliation based on sexual harassment.
-2105 [Added Mar.
+5. the agreement is approved in writing by Counsel, the Director and the EEO Officer.

+- 2145 (d) In the case of an agreement to settle any legal claim or potential legal claim of sexual - 2146 harassment pursuant to this Rule by a member, the Speaker and Minority Leader shall appoint a - 2147 Special Committee on Professional Conduct pursuant to Rule 96 to determine if the member - shall be required to personally reimburse the House for all or part of the settlement amount. - Upon a determination by the Special Committee that the member shall be required to personally - reimburse the House for all or part of the settlement amount, it shall determine the amount to be - reimbursed and immediately notify the member of that amount - 2152 (e) Upon request of the party described in paragraph numbered 1 above or the complainant, - 2153 Counsel shall waive any non-disclosure or non-disparagement provision of any agreement - 2154 executed prior to the effective date of this Rule by the House and any current or former member, - officer or employee, to allow said current or former member, officer or employee to report or - 2156 discuss a claim of sexual harassment or retaliation based on sexual harassment. - 2157 [Added Mar.
 15, 2018; Amended Jan.
-30, 2019; Jul.
-7, 2021.]
-2106 101.
-The following temporary emergency rules for the operation of the House of Representatives 2107 in the event of a declared state of emergency by the House of Representatives.
-A state of 2108 emergency in the House of Representatives shall only be declared, and the Temporary 2109 Emergency Rules shall only be activated, upon the adoption of an Order by the House declaring 2110 a state of emergency:

-2111 Temporary Emergency Rules for the Operation of the House of Representatives 2112 Emergency Rule 1.
-As used in Temporary Emergency Rules 1 through 18, inclusive, the 2113 following terms shall have the following meanings:-2114 "Clerk", the Clerk of the House of Representatives.
-2115 "Formal session", a formal session of the House during a declared state of emergency within the 2116 House.
-"House", the House of Representatives.
-2117 2118 "House Chamber", the House Chamber within the Massachusetts State House in Boston or the 2119 location to which the House at its previous formal or informal session adjourned to meet.
-2120 "Member", a Member of the House of Representatives.
-2121 "Monitor", one of the Members appointed by the Speaker pursuant to Standing Rule 8.
-2122 "Participating remotely" or "remotely present", participating by telephone, teleconference, video 2123 conference or other means.
-2124 "Present", a Member either physically present in the House Chamber for a formal session or 2125 remotely present, and participating in a formal session.
-2126 "Quorum", eighty-one Members present for a formal session.
-2127 "Speaker", the Speaker of the House or the Member presiding at the formal session of the House 2128 after being appointed by the Speaker to perform the duties of the Chair pursuant to Standing Rule 2129 5.
+30, 2019.] - 2158 101.
+Notwithstanding Rule 7C, the Speaker may, upon recommendation of a majority of the - 2159 committee on Rules, activate remote rules for the operation of the House of Representatives: - 2160 Remote Rules for the Operation of the House of Representatives - Remote Rule 1.
+As used in Remote Rules 1 through 16, inclusive, the following terms shall have - 2162 the following meanings:- - "Clerk", the Clerk of the House of Representatives. - "Formal session", a formal session of the House. - 2165 "House", the House of Representatives.

+"House Chamber", the House Chamber within the Massachusetts State House in Boston or the 2167 location to which the House at its previous formal or informal session adjourned to meet.
+2168 "Member", a member of the House of Representatives.
+"Monitor", one of the members appointed by the Speaker pursuant to Standing Rule 8.
+2169 2170 "Participating remotely" or "remotely present", participating by telephone, teleconference, video 2171 conference or other means.
+"Present", a member either physically present in the House Chamber for a formal session or 2172 2173 remotely present, and participating in a formal session.
+"Quorum", eighty-one members present for a formal session.
+2174 2175 "Speaker", the Speaker of the House or the member presiding at the formal session of the House 2176 after being appointed by the Speaker to perform the duties of the Chair pursuant to Standing Rule 2177 5.
+2178 "Standing rules", House Rules 1 through 100, inclusive.
+2179 Remote Rule 2. (a)(1), The House may assemble in a formal session with members participating 2180 remotely.
+Members participating remotely in a formal session may vote on any question or other matter before the House.
+Members participating remotely in a formal session shall be considered 2181 2182 present and in attendance at the formal session for all purposes, including for purposes of 2183 determining a quorum pursuant to Article XXXIII of the Amendments to the Constitution of the 2184 Commonwealth or any standing rules and for purposes of appearing before the Governor and 2185 council pursuant to Part the Second, Chapter VI, Article I of the Constitution of the